mebble/ltag/README.md

 - Tag the lines to the values of headings, sub-headings and inline tags
 - Tags are slugified
-- Customise the string pattern used to identify and to format the tags
+- Customise the string pattern used to identify headings and to format the tags
 - Trim off the tags from lines that have already been ltagged

 ## Development